• Art Magazine

 Hypnosis effect and healing spaces - real encounter with the picture

-Many of their works have a hypnotic effect.
-This is not only due to the color composition or the material, but the openness of the expression.
+Many of her works have a hypnotic effect.
+This is not only due to the color composition or the material, but also to the openness of expression.
 There is no "correct" interpretation.
-Instead, there is space for your own projection, for what was already ready inside.
-Her pictures look like emotional Mirrors - without judgment, but with depth.
+Instead, space is created for personal projection, for what was already ready to be seen within.
+Her paintings act like emotional mirrors – without judgment, but with depth.

 This art unfolds its full strength, especially in minimalist or clearly structured rooms.
 Interior designers report that spaces with Mona Mo.leo's work change noticeably - not decorative, but atmospheric.
 It's not about design, it's about presence.
 The picture is not just part of the room - it shapes it.